tsahiduek/ai-on-eks/blueprints/inference/nvidia-dynamo/README.md

 - Installs `ai-dynamo[all]` package with all dependencies
 - Clones official Dynamo repository (v0.3.0) for examples and container builds
 - Generates environment configuration file (`dynamo_env.sh`)
+- Note: These files are in .gitignore and will not be committed to the repository

 **Phase 3: Container Build and Push (10-15 minutes)**
 - Builds Dynamo operator and API store images using Earthly
 - Pushes platform images to your ECR repositories
 - Uses official Dynamo build process: `earthly --push +all-docker`
+- Note: Custom image builds are required as official Dynamo images are not yet available from NVIDIA.
+These will be available in future releases.

 **Phase 4: Platform Deployment (2-5 minutes)**
 - Deploys Dynamo operator, API store, and dependencies to Kubernetes